Schindler's List: Legacy

 Schindler's List featured on a number of "best of" lists, including the TIME magazine's Top Hundred as selected by critics Richard Corliss and Richard Schickel, Time Out magazine's 100 Greatest Films Centenary Poll conducted in 1995, and Leonard Maltin's "100 Must See Movies of the Century."
 The Vatican included Schindler's List in its list of 45 important films – the latest-released entry to make the list.
 A Channel 4 poll named Schindler's List the ninth greatest film of all time, and it ranked fourth in their 2005 war films poll.
 The film was named the best of 1993 by critics such as James Berardinelli, Roger Ebert, and Gene Siskel.
 Deeming the film "culturally, historically or aesthetically significant", the Library of Congress selected it for preservation in the National Film Registry in 2004.
+In 2006, it was ranked 49th in Writers Guild of America West's list of 101 Greatest Screenplays.
 The film was shown at the Berlinale Film Festival in February 2023, at which Spielberg received an honorary Golden Bear award.

 Due to the increased interest in Kraków created by the film, the city bought Oskar Schindler's Enamel Factory in 2007 to create a permanent exhibition about the German occupation of the city from 1939 to 1945.
 The museum opened in June 2010.

 A portion of Schindler's Brünnlitz factory became the Museum of Survivors, opening in May 2025, 80 years after the end of World War II.
 Daniel Löw-Beer, whose family owned the factory starting in 1854, started the Arks Foundation in 2019 to raise funds for the museum.
 Other buildings may also be restored.

+In May 2026, Pope Leo XIV invoked this film in his encyclical Magnifica Humanitas "as a call not to consign the past to oblivion".